SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/data-source-configurations/collect-logs.md

 When available, prefer purpose-built receivers like `sqlquery` to monitoring jobs receiver.
 This example monitoring job configuration runs SQL queries using the `psql` tool for demonstration purposes as it is well understood.
 :::

 This configuration configures the controller to execute the `psql` command and collects the output text as logs.
-See the [monitoring job documentation][monitoring_job_receiver_docs] for configuration specifics including advanced output processing with features like multi-line log detection, timestamp and field parsing.
+See the [Monitoring Job Receiver documentation][monitoring_job_receiver_docs] for configuration specifics including advanced output processing with features like multi-line log detection, timestamp, and field parsing.

 ```yaml
 receivers: